Baystef/facebrain-api/README.md

 # facebrain-api
-Node server for powering the forntend of the facebrain React application
+Node server for powering the frontend of the facebrain React application